ufechner7/KiteUtils.jl/README.md

 - a function for calculation the inertia matrix of a kite

 ## Licence
 This project is licensed under the MIT License.
-Please see the below WAIVER in association with the license.
+The documentation is licensed under the CC-BY-4.0 License.
+Please see the below `Copyright notice` in association with the licenses that can be found in the file [LICENSE](LICENSE) in this folder.

-## WAIVER
+## Copyright notice
 Technische Universiteit Delft hereby disclaims all copyright interest in the package “KiteModels.jl” (models for airborne wind energy systems) written by the Author(s).

 Prof.dr.
 H.G.C.
-(Henri) Werij, Dean of Aerospace Engineering
+(Henri) Werij, Dean of Aerospace Engineering, Technische Universiteit Delft.

+See the copyright notices in the source files, and the list of authors in [AUTHORS.md](AUTHORS.md).

 ## Related
 - The meta package [KiteSimulators](https://github.com/aenarete/KiteSimulators.jl) which contains all packages from Julia Kite Power Tools.